phly95/Deck-Upad/README.md

 # Deck-Upad

-tl;dr: This turns your Steam Deck into a Steam Controller 2 (yes, touchpads, gyro and haptics work) you can also use as a Wii U gamepad with a screen.
-It has wired-like latency, making intense games like Celeste playable.
-To make necessary WiFi tweaks without the system intervening, it uses containers to perform these changes temporarily, to hide WiFi from the Operating System, and make it possible on read-only OSs like SteamOS.
+The goal of this project is to enable turning your Steam Deck into a Steam Controller 2 (yes, touchpads, gyro and haptics work) you can also use as a Wii U gamepad with a screen.
+It has wired-like latency (ping times of 2-5ms have been observed when using the wifi container), making intense games like Celeste playable.
+To make low latency gameplay possible, the project leverages USB/IP as well as removing smart features normally performed by Network Manager, without making permanent changes to the system.
+To make the necessary WiFi and controller tweaks without the system intervening, it uses containers to perform these changes temporarily.
+This enables using USB/IP and iw (an alternative lightweight WiFi network manager) on read-only OSs like SteamOS.
 Think of the wifi container as a tool to overclock your WiFi card and make it easy to make a P2P hotspot.
+Think of usbip_container as a preconfigued script to redirect inputs from the Steam Deck's built-in controller to another PC over that WiFi connection.
+USB/IP relies on a wired-like network connection due to its use of the TCP protocol, and that is why it relies on the tweaks made by WiFi container to introduce that stability.

 Pro Tip: If you want to use host mode while maintaining internet, plug your phone into your computer and enable USB tethering.

 AI use disclosure is located in [AI_DISCLOSURE.md](AI_DISCLOSURE.md) .

-If you are here to game, you can feel free to disregard the following paragraphs.

-## Description

-A high-performance, low latency system to transmit controller input and video output over a wireless network.
-It enables the first practical Linux-compatible implementation of native resolution dual-screen emulation over standard Wi-Fi.
-The implementation uses the Steam Deck as a controller with a screen for a remote PC, similar to the Wii U gamepad.

-While this project is applied to a gaming use-case, the underlying architecture implements a novel containerized network isolation pattern to solve for deterministic latency in real-time wireless systems.

-👉 Read [the technical overview](https://github.com/phly95/Deck-Upad/blob/main/TECHNICAL_OVERVIEW.md) for a deep-dive into the Network Namespaces, Kernel Isolation, and VETH bridging strategies used to achieve sub-9ms latency.

 https://github.com/user-attachments/assets/9d859c82-4915-40b5-b0e8-9d2090256aee